-The shoulder serves as a continuation of the drainage system, therefore, the shoulder cross slope should be somewhat greater than the adjacent travel lane.
-The cross slope of shoulders shall not be less than 0.03 feet per foot or greater than 0.08 feet per foot.
-For local subdivision type streets, a maximum cross slope of 0.12 feet per foot may be used.
+The shoulder serves as a continuation of the drainage system, therefore, the shoulder cross slope should be somewhat greater than the adjacent traffic lane.
+The cross slope of shoulders should be within the range given in Table 3 - 12 Shoulder Cross Slope.